countdigi/beautiful-jekyll/_posts/2016-09-22-mit-opencourseware.md

 that I know about as much as I want.
-I know about them as precisely as I'd like so as opposed to other kinds of engineering where the constraints on what you can build are the constraints of physical systems, the constraints of physics and noise approximation, the constraints imposed in building large software systems are solely the limitation of one's own mind.
+I know about them as precisely as I'd like so as opposed to other kinds of engineering where the constraints on what you can build are the constraints of physical systems, the constraints of physics and noise approximation, the constraints imposed in building large software systems are only the limitation of one's own mind.

 So in that sense Computer Science is like an abstract form of engineering.

-It is the kind of engineering where you ignore the constraints that are imposed by reality.
+It is the kind of engineering where you ignore the constraints that are imposed by reality...

+*.. and perhaps you begin to realize that the castle you build in reality, is solely within your mind.*